 Cardiac rehabilitation can help after a heart attack.
 It will teach healthy habits to decrease the risk of another heart attack.
 The program will also monitor the heart as physical activity is increased.
 Severe heart attacks can also make the heart weaker.
 Rehabilitation can help to adjust to changes.

 A heart attack can be a major life event.
 It is common for people to have depression after a heart attack.
 Therapy and medicine can help to manage these challenges.

 - Do not smoke.
 Quit if you have started.

 - Include plenty of whole grains, fruits, and vegetables in meal plans.
 Opt for healthy fats like those found in fish, nuts, and seeds.

 - Manage long-term conditions that can affect the heart.
 This includes high blood pressure, diabetes, and high cholesterol.

 - Learn relaxation methods to manage stress.

-- Explore heart attack.
+- What is a heart attack?
 National Heart Lung and Blood Institute website.
-Available at: https://www.nhlbi.nih.gov/health/health-topics/topics/heartattack.
-Accessed September 14, 2020.
+Available at: https://www.nhlbi.nih.gov/health/heart-attack.